 Work on the watch continued even after Fersen’s death on 20 June 1810.
 He died at the hands of a Stockholm lynch mob in a dispute over royal succession.
 Breguet did not stop working on the watch until his death on 17 September 1823.
 Still, the watch was not forgotten.
 Others took over and it was ultimately completed in 1827, 4 years after Breguet’s death, 34 years after Marie Antoinette’s death, and 44 years after Fersen placed the order.

-After the watch’s completion, it sold to the Marquis de la Groye, who returned it for repairs in 1838 but then inexplicably failed to retrieve it.
+After Marie Antoinette’s Breguet pocket watch was completed, it sold to the Marquis de la Groye, who returned it for repairs in 1838 but then inexplicably failed to retrieve it.
 The Breguet Company retained the watch until they sold to an English collector named Sir Spencer Brunton in 1887.
 Eventually, in the 1920s, the watch fell into the possession of a Breguet expert and collector named Sir David Lionel Salomons who died in 1925.
 He bequeathed it to the L.A.
 Mayer Institute for Islamic Art in Jerusalem where it was stolen, along with many other watches, in 1983.
 “For decades, speculation persisted that the break-in must have been an inside job involving a museum functionary, or was commissioned by a collector.”

 However, it was no inside job because it was eventually discovered that a notorious Israeli master thief of antiquities and ex-kibbutz member named Na’aman Diller, was the thief.
 In 2006, the museum secretly obtained Breguet No. 160* and several other watches taken in the 1983 heist.
 They paid $30,000 to Diller’s widow, who sold them back to the museum’s curator.
 Apparently, Diller was not interested in money when he stole the watches years earlier.
 His heist was because of an interest in how the watches worked.
 In fact, according to one newspaper: